lewisfish/signedMCRT/docs/config.md

 | Beta | float | - | 5.0 | Annular source convergence angle (Bessel beam beta parameter) |
 | annulus_type | string | gaussian, tophat | gaussian | Type of annular beam |

+**Note** point1, point2, and point3 define a rectangle.
+Point1 is the origin,point2 and point3 are the vectors that describe the sides.

 ## Grid

 | Parameter | Type | Default | Notes |